 If you are looking for a family-friendly adventure in the Cowichan Valley on Vancouver Island then Cowichan River tubing is for you!

 • Bring a rope.
-Even if you don’t plan on tying the group together, a rope is great to have for tying drinks up.
+A rope is great for tying drinks up, even if you don't plan on tying the group together.

-• Although shoes are not needed while tubing, they are definitely nice to have when climbing the hill at the exit point.
+• Although shoes are unnecessary while tubing, they are nice when climbing the hill at the exit point.
 We wear water shoes or sandals.

 • If you can find a spot, parking is free in and around Saywell Park.

 Have you ever experienced the adventure of Cowichan River tubing?
-Let us know your thoughts or tips in the comments below.
+In the comments below, please share your thoughts or tips about cruising down this lazy river on Vancouver Island.

 If not, try it out this summer.
-Cowichan River tubing is an experienced not to be missed!
+Lake Cowichan River tubing is an experience that is not to be missed!

 7 Comments